akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 ## Tagging

 Persistence allows you to use tags in persistence query.
+Tagging allows you to identify a subset of states in the durable store and separately consume them as a stream through the `DurableStateStoreQuery` interface.

 Scala
 :  @@snip [DurableStatePersistentBehaviorCompileOnly.scala](/akka-persistence-typed/src/test/scala/docs/akka/persistence/typed/DurableStatePersistentBehaviorCompileOnly.scala) { #tagging }